johnpuddephatt/zerowaste/src/tips/donating-and-buying-secondhand-stuff.md

 tags: stuff
 image: /uploads/secondhandfurniture.png
 ---
 With so many options to buy and donate secondhand stuff in Leeds, there's really very little need to buy new!

 Many reuse organisations in Leeds are run by charities or social enterprises, so by buying from them, not only are you saving precious environmental resources, but you are also often supporting a really good cause.

 We have listed all the reuse options we know in Leeds below.
 Please [get in touch](mailto:info@zerowasteleeds.org.uk) if we have missed any.

-\*Please note that due to Covid-19, many of the organisations below are closed or offering a more limited service for now.
-Check their websites for details.
-However, they will need your donations more than ever once they are able to reopen, so please keep hold of stuff for now.\*

 ## For furniture, clothing, books, CDs and more